hackomscs/hackOMSCS_2024/README.md

 # Submitting your Hack

-Submit your project on devpost and sign up for a demo slot (optional).
-More information to be posted.
+Submit your project on devpost, link here: [hackomscs devpost](https://hackomscs.devpost.com/).
+Make sure you select what challenges you are entering (you can select multiple).
+Make sure you include a link to your github or code.
+Make sure you include all team members in your ReadMe, and that they are all added to the Devpost submssion.
+It is highly recommended you either give a demo or submit a demo video.
+Sign up for a demo time slot here (optional): (time slot spreadsheet)[https://docs.google.com/spreadsheets/d/1Oa-LwFqC2fHPTha35G1steSmuKuNiJft8tQ_ydxnRqE/edit]

 # Event Logistics